What are standing charges?

 Your standing charge keeps your home connected to the energy network, including maintaining your meter, maintaining the network, and ensuring energy can be transported to your home.
 Your standing charge also contributes towards the cost of government initiatives like reducing carbon emissions and supporting vulnerable customers.

-This year the energy industry faced a number of unprecedented challenges, all of which has led to Ofgem increasing the price of standing charges by an unusually large amount.
+Over the past few years the energy industry faced a number of unprecedented challenges, all of which has led to Ofgem increasing the price of standing charges by an unusually large amount.

 While unit rates are primarily made up of wholesale energy costs and the normal costs of running a business (staffing and operational costs etc.) standing charges represent a wider variety of industry costs.